motherscenter-cu/motherscenter-cu.github.io/activities.md

 service projects include making blessing bags (toiletries & snacks) to hand out to homeless individuals, a children's book drive, and a diaper drive.

+We are always looking for organizations to partner with for our service projects!
+If you are an organization interested in partnering with us, please <a href="mailto:motherscenterchampaign@gmail.com">contact us</a>.

 </div>
 </div>